oneezy/oneezy-js/README.md

-# mdc-components-dynamic
+# Oneezy JS
+My personal collection of commonly used javascript.

+- Jquery
+- Material Icons
-Material Design Components for the Web inserted dynamically w/ a wrapper element and data-attributes
+- Material Design Components (for the web)
+- EnquireJS (to do)

 ### HTML Setup